Healthcare at the right time and place

 Reducing cost of care

-Typically, when a Community Paramedic is involved with a customer, total costs of care go down over time.
+Typically, when a Community Paramedic is involved with a patient, total costs of care go down over time.
 These cost savings result in lower per-member, per-month costs for value-based contracts.
 Some Community Paramedic care is included in the transitional care plan as part of their post-hospital care reimbursement.
 In Minnesota, Medicaid pays for most Community Paramedic services that meet their requirements.

-The North Memorial Health Community Paramedics are empowered to work with customers whose care needs can be met at home – saving money by not incurring a hospital stay or missing a clinic visit.
+The North Memorial Health Community Paramedics are empowered to work with patients whose care needs can be met at home – saving money by not incurring a hospital stay or missing a clinic visit.
 Many times, care is started at home with an EMS physician via telehealth (which also helps to reduce cost of care) and a care plan is developed to address any additional needed services, along with other issues that need further care, coverage or coordination.